 As a child protection practitioner, you’ll be committing to a future where you can make meaningful change to the lives of children.
 In this statutory role, your social work or welfare qualifications will be welcomed into a supportive and hard-working team who share a common goal.

-The Department of Families, Fairness and Housing is committed to developing your professional career through training, achievement, planning and review processes.
-You’ll also get access through the department to job opportunities across the public sector.
+The Department of Families, Fairness and Housing is committed to developing your professional career through our student placement and employment programs, on the job training, support, and ongoing supervision.

 Changing careers or returning to work

 If you already have experience in an associated area, such as social work, psychology or welfare, then you can take your career to the next level as a child protection practitioner.
 DFFH will support you with access to a broad range of professional development, training and education programs to help you develop your career.

 If you’re a practitioner returning to work, child protection can offer you the flexibility of shorter working weeks and how you manage your hours.